 Algorithms in Machine Learning

-Algorithms in Machine Learning (ML) borrows principles from computer science.
+Algorithms in Machine Learning (ML) borrow principles from computer science.
 There are many algorithms for the same purpose because no single algorithm can work best for every problem,

 - How does youtube suggest you videos?